South Australian Film Corporation: 2009–2012: FilmLab

 FilmLab was a low-budget feature film initiative created in 2008, with a budget of A$4.2 million to be allocated to the production of eight low-budget feature films over four years, from initial concept through to delivery and marketing of the films.
-In May 2009 the four successful teams were announced, chosen from a shortlist of 14: Sophie Hyde, Bryan Mason and Matt Cormack of Closer Productions; Hugh Nguyen and Eddie White of the People's Republic of Animation; Julie Ryan of Cyan Films with Matthew Bate of Plexus Films; and Ashlee Page and Sonya Humphrey of Sacred Cow Films.
-The initiative ran until 2012, and was credited with launching the careers of at least 12 filmmakers, and also helped to bring to fruition critically-acclaimed films including Shut Up Little Man, 52 Tuesdays and The Infinite Man.
+In May 2009 the four successful teams were announced, chosen from a shortlist of 14: Sophie Hyde, Bryan Mason, and Matt Cormack of Closer Productions; Hugh Nguyen and Eddie White of the People's Republic of Animation; Julie Ryan of Cyan Films with Matthew Bate of Plexus Films; and Ashlee Page and Sonya Humphrey of Sacred Cow Films.
+The initiative ran until 2012, and was credited with launching the careers of at least 12 filmmakers, and also helped to bring to fruition critically acclaimed films including Shut Up Little Man, 52 Tuesdays and The Infinite Man.
+The idea was reprised in a new initiative in 2021, Film Lab: New Voices.

 2017–present

-In 2017, the Corporation announced that a new TV Series called "Soccer Swap" was a co-production with Australia's 57 Films and China’s Qingdao TV.
+In 2017, the Corporation announced that a new TV Series called "Soccer Swap" was a co-production with Australia's 57 Films and China's Qingdao TV.

 Also in 2017, The Heysen Hicks Set Construction Studio, so named in honour of filmmakers Scott Hicks and his wife Kerry Heysen AM, was opened.

 James Wan's reboot of video game franchise Mortal Kombat as a feature film was the largest film production in the state's history.
 In May 2019, it was announced that the film had entered pre-production and would be shot in South Australia, before being released in April 2021.

 In August 2019, CEO Courtney Gibson resigned, returning to Sydney 15 months after taking up the role.
 A few weeks later, the government confirmed the appointment of South Australian producer Kate Croser, who has had a long career in Australian film and television.

 Amanda Duthie, who in late 2018 left her post at the Adelaide Film Festival and became Head of Production, Development, Attraction and Studios, also serving as acting CEO of SAFC after Gibson's departure, resigned her position to return to Sydney as of 22 November 2019.

 Governance and funding

 The Corporation was responsible to the state Minister for the Arts until March 2018, then reported to the Premier Steven Marshall until July that year, when it was transferred to the Department of Innovation and Skills.
 From 1996 it received funding via Arts SA (later Arts South Australia), until that body's disbandment by the Marshall government in late 2018.

-In June 2019, the state government announced a huge boost to funding of the film industry, with a one-off A$6 million awarded to the SAFC’s Screen Production Investment Fund.
+In June 2019, the state government announced a huge boost to funding of the film industry, with a one-off A$6 million awarded to the SAFC's Screen Production Investment Fund.
 Mortal Kombat is a major recipient.